pleabargain/EnglishHelpsYourCareer/grammar elements verbs.md

 verbs (pronunciation) (regular or irregular)

+# ruin ruined (d) (reg)
+They have ruined everything.

+# disappoint disappointed

 # obsess obsessed (t) (reg)
 - She was obsessed with chocolate and it showed on her waste line!
 - My last manager  was obsessed with time management.
+- As a functional manager, I'm obsessed with time management!
 - He was so obsessed with cleanliness we were convinced he was OCD!

 # foster fostered  (d) (reg)